Last updated on February 15th, 2021 at 02:54 pm

 Manicured Marco Island is known for its beautiful beach, which is lined with resorts, condos and mansions.
 The exception to all this commercial development is gorgeous, wild Tigertail Beach.
 There’s a reason Tigertail is so unspoiled: 10 years ago it was an off-shore sand bar.
 In 2005, however, Hurricane Wilma dumped sand at the southern end, connecting it to the mainland.
 You can reach Tigertail by walking north from the main beach, but most people take a short-cut and wade across a shallow lagoon to reach the beach.
 The squeamish may squeal at the oozy lagoon bottom, but there’s a big payoff on the other side — three miles of beach with soft white sand, scads of shells, ospreys squealing overhead and so many shore birds that it’s a stop on the Great Florida Birding Trail.

 Here’s a Florida Rambler story with details on visiting Tigertail Beach

 Circle B Bar Reserve, Lakeland, Polk County

 If you’re into birds or nature photography, you’ve probably heard of Circle B. But this big nature preserve deserves to be better known among hikers, families and anyone who enjoys natural Florida.
-Peak season for visiting Circle B is fall through spring, when nature photographers flock there to capture images of the huge white pelicans, tropical-pink spoonbills, leggy sandhill cranes, iconic bald eagles and dozens of other birds.
+Peak season for visiting Circle B is fall through spring, when nature photographers flock to capture images of the huge white pelicans, tropical-pink spoonbills, leggy sandhill cranes, iconic bald eagles and dozens of other birds.
 But year-round, it provides miles of well-marked shaded hiking trails and there is always wildlife to be viewed.
 The nature center was recently redone and has excellent interactive exhibits kids will especially enjoy.
 Amazingly, it’s all free.

 Read details about visiting Circle B Bar Reserve from Florida Rambler.